-Some experts pegged the total number of “voice-first” Internet-connected devices shipped last year at 33 million units.
+Some experts pegged the total number of “voice-first” smart devices shipped last year at 33 million units.
 Given this huge figure of voice-activated Internet-connected devices around the world, ensuring their security should take precedence over most everything.

 As the technological landscape expands with more Internet-connected devices, authorities are suggesting it will become more fractured and will have to deal with compatibility issues and security concerns.